awsdocs/aws-codecommit-user-guide/doc_source/how-to-delete-repository.md

 1. In the navigation pane, choose **Settings**\.

 1. In **General**, choose **Delete repository**\.
 In the box next to **Type the name of the repository to confirm deletion**, type the repository's name, and then choose **Delete**\.
 The repository is permanently deleted\.
+**Note**
+Deleting the repository in AWS CodeCommit does not delete any local repos\.

 ## Delete a Local Repo<a name="how-to-delete-repository-git"></a>